We asked our experts for the classic errors to avoid when it comes to an interview - together with some tips to make sure they don’t happen to you.

 Sometimes, perhaps because of nerves or because they’re so concentrated on the task, even very highly skilled or experienced people can overlook the communication essentials that allow any human interaction to run smoothly – building rapport, taking an interest, positive body language.
 "Don’t forget to hold eye contact, and take an interest in the interviewer’s background" advises Joe.
 "Please – not the dreaded limp handshake!" adds Steph.

-"You need to build a rapport but also have a bit of social awareness" says Christian.
+"You need to build a rapport but also have a bit of social awareness" says Courtney.
 If you keep being too formal, you’ll sound like a robot and there’ll be no rapport.
 Your interviewer needs to believe you can do the job, of course, but they also want to be able to picture themselves working in an office or perhaps even going for a drink with you.
 At the same time, an interviewee who becomes too relaxed could be off-putting too.
 The trick, as always, is to take one’s cue from the interviewer.

 Not asking questions

-"When you’re asked if you have any questions – as you inevitably will be – it’s vital that you don’t just clam up" says Christian.
+"When you’re asked if you have any questions – as you inevitably will be – it’s vital that you don’t just clam up" says Courtney.
 Ideally your questions will be positive and employer-focused – not too provocative or self-focused – so you need to have something more than just "Where’s the nearest gym?"

 Ask questions that result in your interviewer getting enthusiastic – for example, bring up something they’ve talked about in the interview and turn it back on them: "It sounds like you’ve got some really exciting clients – what are your plans for developing them in the future / bringing on other clients in that sector?"